sj82516/turn-monitor/readme.md

 Monitor your turn server, no matter what the turn server is.

 ## Why use this project
 At the time released this project, the Coturn [#666](https://github.com/coturn/coturn/issues/666) has some issue about statistics.
-So I cannot know
+So I don't know
-What is current active connection amounts ?
+1. What is current active connection amounts ?
-Is some specific user active right now ?
+2. Is some specific user active right now ?
-How many bandwidth are used by users ?
+3. How many bandwidth are used by users ?

 ## How it works
 Turn monitor would listen on network interface and parse every packet to STUN/TURN related packet.